programming-notes/user-registration-and-authentication-challenge/README.md

 ## Releases
 ### Release 0:  Implement User Registration
-The first feature that we're going to add to our application is user registration; when users visit our site, they should be able to create accounts.
+The first feature that we'll build out is user registration.
+When users visit our site, they should be able to create new accounts by submitting some basic information:

-Users will need to provide us with some information.
-We'll keep things simple and only require some basics:

 - full name
-- email address
+- e-mail address
 - password

-When a user registers with our site, we'll need to persist the information that they provide to us in our database (i.e., save the new user in the database).
-What data should we keep in our database?
+When users register with our site, we'll need to persist the information they provided in the database (i.e., save the new user).
+What data should we store?
 How should we store it?
 Remember, we should not store a user's plain-text password.
-What constraints should we have in our database and validations in our models?
+What constraints should we have in our database?
+What validations on our models?
 What would happen if two users registered with the same e-mail address?
 Or, if a user did not supply an e-mail address?

 *Note:*  When users later return to our site and attempt to login, they will submit an email address and password.